 As from 2016 those between the age of 62 and 74 years and have retired from work and do not currently qualify for a pension are entitled to receive an additional bonus.
-In 2016, those who have paid more than 5 years in contributions received a bonus of €200, whilst if they paid for more than 1 year in contribution and less than 5 years will receive a \in 100 bonus.
-In 2017 the rates were revised to \in 150 and \in 250, respectively.
-In 2018 the bonus rates were kept constant while in 2019 the bonus was increased to \in 200 and \in 300, respectively.
+In 2016, those who have paid more than 5 years in contributions received a bonus of \notin 200, whilst if they paid for more than 1 year in contribution and less than 5 years will receive a \notin 100 bonus.
+In 2017 the rates were revised to \notin 150 and \notin 250, respectively.
+In 2018 the bonus rates were kept constant while in 2019 the bonus was increased to \notin 200 and \notin 300, respectively.
 In 2020, the previous year's rates were maintained, although the bonus continued being granted even if the beneficiaries reached the age of 75.
-In 2021 the bonus was further increased by \in 50, amounting to \in 250 for persons who contributed during less than 5 years, and \in 350 for persons who paid more than 5 years' but less than 10 years' worth of contributions.
-The annual bonus increased by \in 150 in 2022, amounting to \in 400 and \in 500 respectively.
-In 2023, the increase amounted to an additional \in 50, reaching a total of \in 450 and \in 550 respectively.
+In 2021 the bonus was further increased by \notin 50, amounting to \notin 250 for persons who contributed during less than 5 years, and \notin 350 for persons who paid more than 5 years' but less than 10 years' worth of contributions.
+The annual bonus increased by \notin 150 in 2022, amounting to \notin 400 and \notin 550 respectively.
+In 2023, the increase amounted to an additional \notin 50, reaching a total of \notin 450 and \notin 550 respectively.
+In 2024, the bonus for individuals who have contributed to social security for one to four years increased to \notin 500 annually, and for those who have contributed for five to nine years, increased to \notin 600 per year.